top of page

 Shinobu Yogo

 Hello.
-My name is Shinobu Yogo, and I am a postpartum doula.
+My name is Shinobu Yogo, and I am a postpartum doula and lactation counselor.

 I left Japan in 2005 for Austin, Texas, then moved to San Antonio and now live in Arlington.